 Experienced by Kathi from Watch Me See

-The mountains of the Scottish Highlands are a great place to visit for outdoor enthusiasts.
+We are lovers of adventure and extreme sports.
+Scotland is filled with things that appealed to us, in particular, the mountains of the Scottish Highlands are a great place to visit for outdoor enthusiasts.
 Endless miles of hiking trails, climbing routes, lochs and rivers for water sports are waiting – but nothing quite beats the adventure of a Via Ferrata.

 This spectacular climbing route near Kinlochleven leads up alongside one of the tallest waterfalls in Scotland.
 It offers stunning views of Loch Leven and the Mamores mountains near the famous valley of Glencoe.
 Steel cables and iron steps provide a reliable safety net and make the route accessible for experienced and newbie climbers alike.
 It is the only Via Ferrata in Scotland which makes this an extra special experience.